 Ankur is also an active member of the American Bar Association’s Section of Antitrust Law.
 He was an Editor of Antitrust Law Developments (7th ed., 2012) and currently serves as Co-Chair of the Media and Technology Committee.

 Ankur is a graduate of the New York University School of Law.
 He holds a B.A. from Columbia University, where he majored in Economics and minored in Computer Science.
-He was named to Global Competition Review’s Who’s Who Legal: Competition – Future Leaders 2017 and to the New York Metro Super Lawyers list in 2017, 2016, 2015 and 2014.
+He has been named to Global Competition Review’s Who’s Who Legal: Competition – Future Leaders since 2017 and to the New York Metro Super Lawyers list since 2014.

 Ankur is admitted to practice in New York State, the United States District Courts for the Eastern and Southern Districts of New York, and the United States Courts of Appeals for the Second and Ninth Circuits.